MahwishZa/summarizer/README.md

-# Scribe - An Abstractive Text Summarization Tool
+# Scribe – Abstractive Text Summarization Tool

-Designed and developed a web application using Flask and React to automatically generate abstractive summaries of user-submitted text, leveraging NLP models.
+Scribe is a web application built with Flask and React that generates **abstractive summaries** of user-submitted text using Natural Language Processing (NLP) models.

 ---